mapbox/mapbox-maps-ios/Sources/MapboxMaps/Documentation.docc/Articles/SwiftUI User Guide.md

 ## Overview

-Starting from version `11.0.0-beta.2` of MapboxMaps you can easily integrate Mapbox into your apps using the SwiftUI framework.
+The Mapbox Maps SDK has a complete support of SwiftUI.
+This guide demonstrates how to easily integrate Mapbox Maps into your SwiftUI application.

 You can find working [SwiftUI examples](https://github.com/mapbox/mapbox-maps-ios/tree/main/Apps/Examples/Examples/SwiftUI%20Examples) in the [Examples](https://github.com/mapbox/mapbox-maps-ios/tree/main/Apps/Examples) application.

-- Important: SwiftUI support is experimental, the API may change in future releases.

 ### Feature support